 Use LX wicks with Paraffin wax.

 Our paraffin pillar blend is a mix of wax and a hardening agent called stearin - this makes for a longer burn time and easy release from the mould.
-This wax can be used both for pillar candles and votives.
+This wax can be used both for pillar candles and votives and comes in pellets.

-Our container candle blend is a mix of paraffin and soy waxes.
+Our container candle blend is a mix of paraffin and vegetable waxes.
 It is supplied in easy-to-use beads (unlike some other container waxes which come in big slabs) and makes for a wonderfully creamy, clean burning, container candle.
-Our favourite wax.